Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Discussions Conclusion

 After obtaining the two sets of waveforms, we analyzed the mismatch between them.
-We found that the primary source of mismatch arises in the high-frequency regime, where strong matter effects become significant due to the increasing influence of gravity in the late inspiral and postmerger phases.
-This behavior is consistent with the expectation that the microphysical properties of NS matter, governed by the EoS, manifest predominantly in the strong-field regime.
-We divide the waveforms into two distinct phases; the inspiral and the postmerger.
+We found that the dominant mismatch arises in the high-frequency regime, as matter effects become significant in higher frequency signals from the late inspiral and postmerger phases.
+This behavior is consistent with the expectation that the microphysical properties of NS matter, governed by the EoS, manifest in the GW signal predominantly in the strong-field regime.
+We divide the waveforms into two distinct phases: the late inspiral and the postmerger.
 Through this separation, we demonstrate that the fit between the BNS and LMBH waveforms deteriorates significantly in the postmerger phase compared to the inspiral.
-This is expected, as the postmerger dynamics are strongly influenced by matter effects and the tidal interactions that depend sensitively on the NS EoS.
-These EoS-dependent effects result in diverse outcomes for BNS merger remnants, which can be short-lived or long-lived hypermassive NS, or may undergo a prompt collapse into a BH, leading to characteristic differences in the emitted GW signal.
-We compute the Bayesian evidence in favor of LMBH models over BNS models across a variety of NS EoSs, focusing on how this evidence evolves as a function of luminosity distance.
-Our analysis highlights the critical role of detector sensitivity and matter effects at different distances, which in turn influences the ability to distinguish between LMBH and BNS mergers.
-This variation in Bayesian evidence with distance has direct implications for key astrophysical measurements, most notably, the estimation of the BNS merger rate.
+The EoS-dependent effects lead to characteristic differences in the emitted GW signal.
+We compute the Bayesian evidence in favor of BNS models over BLMBH models, across a variety of NS EoSs.
+Our analysis highlights the critical role of detector's sensitivity across low and high frequencies, which influences the ability to distinguish between LMBH and BNS mergers and which part of the signal gives more information.
+While natively the strongest differences lie in the postmerger phase (and detectors like NEMO can leverage it), the proposed detectors CE and ET are more sensitive at lower frequencies and the inspiral signal provides greater sensitivity therein.
+However, this conclusion may be altered by degeneracies with other parameters such as spins and eccentricities.
+The variation in Bayesian evidence with distance has direct implications for key astrophysical measurements, most notably, the estimation of the BNS merger rate.
 Misidentification of LMBH mergers as BNS events at large distances can lead to an overestimation of the true BNS rate, thereby impacting theoretical modeling, and population studies.